 Blood tests are an important part of your treatment plan.
-There are three ways to arrange these:

 Find out more about how the blood tests work here.